Generate Campaign Slogans With AI: 20 Candidates in One Pass

 Output a numbered list grouped by style.

-• Say each one aloud — slogans live in voice as much as in print.
+• Say each one aloud.
+Slogans live in voice as much as in print.

 Common mistakes

-• Insider jargon that only the team understands.
+• Insider jargon only the team understands.

 • Skipping the trademark search.